18F/handbook/_pages/software-tools/trello.md

 ## Usage

 People use Trello to track ideas from conception through execution.
 It's common to see a working group using Trello to collaborate in creating documentation.
 Sometimes we track business development leads on a Trello board.
 Some individuals use Trello to help track and prioritize their own queue of work.
-Most commonly, Trello is used by 18F teams applying agile processes like Scrum and Kanban to deliver software.
+Most commonly, Trello is used by TTS teams applying agile processes like Scrum and Kanban to deliver software.

 ## Tips